Why Diversity Should Matter to You

 Explore Male/Female Diversity at Bay State College

-If available, the chart below will include the male to female distribution among Bay State College's faculty, as well as students.
+If available, the chart below will include the male to female distribution among Bay State College's undergraduate students.

-We've arrived at the geographic diversity of each school by looking at where matriculated undergraduates lived before they were admitted.
+To come up with the geographic diversity for each school, we looked at where every student lived before they were admitted.

-About 87.4% of the students attending Bay State College come from within Massachusetts.
-This puts Bay State College's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,510.
+About 84.5% of the students attending Bay State College come from within Massachusetts.
+This puts Bay State College's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #1,435.

 Questions About Diversity

 - How is Bay State College doing at attracting and supporting students from all financial backgrounds?